Phone

 Ashbourne’s mock week system gives students structure, motivation, and the ability to reflect on their performance in a meaningful way.
 With four mock cycles a year, students stay on track and have the opportunity to learn from every attempt, instead of leaving everything to chance in the final term.

-For parents, this means there are regular, tangible insights into your child’s academic development, not just at the end of the year, but every term.
+For parents, this means there are regular, tangible insights into your child’s academic development, not just at the end of the year, but four times a year in October, December, January, and March.
 Through individualised support and close monitoring, teachers are able to provide detailed, meaningful updates that reflect your child’s progress, strengths, and areas for improvement.

 Supporting Your Child’s Journey